codex-academy/SortAndSearch/pages/more_advanced_datastructures.md

 Now go ahead and create a Binary Search Tree that can find Nelisa's most popular and least popular products for a given week.

-You can read [this comparison](http://freefeast.info/difference-between/difference-between-trees-and-graphs-trees-vs-graphs/) to understand how Graphs and Trees are different.
+You can read more about [the difference between Trees and Graphs](http://freefeast.info/difference-between/difference-between-trees-and-graphs-trees-vs-graphs/).

 ## Graphs